I’ve always wanted to learn how to make nut butter.

-So what I did was I googled how to make nut butter.
+So I googled “how to make nut butter.”

-A Wellness Mama article popped up on page 1 for this nut butter recipes search, so I gave her article a quick read before seeing how easy it actually is.
+A Wellness Mama article popped up on page one for this nut butter recipes search, so I gave her article a quick read before seeing how easy nut butter actually is to make (in concept).
 She gave the option to roast.
 Instead, I just dehydrated the nuts (after soaking them overnight) under a hot tropical sun until they were parched and dry as can be.
 This worked great.
-A dehydrator would work just as well (but I live on the equator, so no need).
+A dehydrator would work just as well, but I live on the equator, so no need.